Aquafina-water-bottle/jp-mining-note/docs/docs/setupyomichan.md

 ## Android Setup

-!!! warning
-    Actually using JPMN on mobile devices (e.g. for reviewing), is currently not stable.
-    This simply shows how to make the cards on Android.

 If you wish to add cards on Android, use [AnkiconnectAndroid](https://github.com/KamWithK/AnkiconnectAndroid) and follow the instructions on the AnkiconnectAndroid's README page.